confluentinc/ksqldb-recipes/docs/fin-serv/payment-status-check/index.md

 ---
 seo:
   title: Check Payment Requests
-  description: This ksqlDB recipe shows you how to validate payments against available funds and anti-money-laundering (AML) policies
+  description: This ksqlDB recipe shows you how to validate payments against available funds and anti-money laundering (AML) policies.
 ---

-# Check Payment Requests
+# Check payment requests

-With financial services, it is useful to do real-time checking of customer payment requests.
+With financial services, it is useful to check customer payment requests in real time.
-This recipe shows you how to validate payments against available funds and anti-money-laundering (AML) policies.
+This recipe shows you how to validate payments against available funds and anti-money laundering (AML) policies.

-## Step-by-step
+## Step by step

-### Setup your Environment
+### Set up your environment

 --8<-- "docs/shared/ccloud_setup.md"